 When calling a function that has been developed using a language different from the calling language, the call convention and the return convention used must be considered.
-If these conventions are not handled correctly, there is a good chance the calling stack will be corrupted, see subclause 6.34 Subprogram signature mismatch [OTR].
-The call convention covers how the language invokes the call; see subclause 6.32 Passing parameters and return values [CSJ], and how the parameters are handled.
+If these conventions are not handled correctly, there is a good chance the calling stack will be corrupted, see 6.34 Subprogram signature mismatch [OTR].
+The call convention covers how the language invokes the call; see 6.32 Passing parameters and return values [CSJ], and how the parameters are handled.

 Many languages restrict the length of identifiers, the type of characters that can be used as the first character, and the case of the characters used.
 In addition, modules developed in different languages or using different compilers, may map names differently, causing mistakes to be made during program build.
 All of these need to be considered when invoking a routine written in a language other than the calling language.
 Otherwise, the identifiers might bind in a manner different than intended.

 Character and aggregate data types require special treatment in a multi-language development environment.
 The data layout of all languages that are to be used must be taken into consideration; this includes padding and alignment.
 If these data types are not handled correctly, the data could be corrupted, the memory could be corrupted, or both may become corrupt.
-This can happen by writing/reading past either end of the data structure, see subclause 6.8 Buffer boundary violation (buffer overflow) [HCB].
+This can happen by writing/reading past either end of the data structure, see 6.8 Buffer boundary violation (buffer overflow) [HCB].
 For example, a Pascal STRING data type

 VAR str: STRING(10);